h5bp/html5-boilerplate/doc/htaccess.md

 In Apache HTTP server, `.htaccess` (hypertext access) is the configuration file that allows for web server configuration.
-HTML5 Boilerplate includes a number of best practice server rules for making web pages fast and secure, these rules can be applied by configuring `.htaccess` file.
+HTML5 Boilerplate includes a number of best practice server rules for making web pages fast and secure, these rules can be applied in the `.htaccess` file.

-**You'll want to have these modules enabled for optimum performance:**
+**First, you'll want to have these modules enabled for optimum performance:**

 * `mod_setenvif.c` (setenvif_module)
 * `mod_headers.c` (headers_module)